 Does the patient’s pain change throughout the course of the day?
 If it does, is it better in the morning or evening?
 Does that depend upon what they are doing?

 Is sitting for a long period a problem?
-Or standing provoke them and sitting help them feel better?
+Or does standing provoke pain and sitting helps them to feel better?

 Do certain day-to-day tasks provoke pain?
 Getting out of chair?
 Into and out of a car?
 Loading a dishwasher?
 Picking up their children/grandchildren?